kaifishr/DroneRacing/README.md

 # Usage

-To run the optimization process, you need to install *PyGame*, *PyBox2D*, *PyTorch*, and *NumPy* via Anaconda or Pip.
+To run *SpaceDrones*, you need to install *PyGame*, *PyBox2D*, *PyTorch*, and *NumPy* via Anaconda or Pip.
 Then run the optimization process by executing the following command:

 ```bash
 python main.py